timscott/flipit/README.markdown

 ## What Are Settings?

 A setting can be anything.
 It's whatever information you need to flip a feature using any kind of logic.
-Some flipper tools decide how to flip features based  on users and user groups.
+Some flipper tools decide how to flip features based strictly on users and user groups.
 You can do that with FlipIt, but it's not baked in.

 ## Where Are Settings?

 The preceding examples use the built-in `AppSettingsFeatureSettingsProvider` which uses .NET configuration as the settings store.
 This is simple and natural in many environments.
 However, what if you want non-technical staff (or techies without production access) to be able to flip features?

 Create your own implementation of `IFeatureSettingsProvider`.
-For example you could create `SqlServerFeatureSettingsProvider` or `MongoFeatureSettingsProvider`.
+For example, you might create `SqlServerFeatureSettingsProvider` or `MongoFeatureSettingsProvider`.
 From there it's not hard to imagine simple admin UI for feature flipping.